Class of 1999 II: The Substitute

 Class of 1999 II: The Substitute is a 1994 direct-to-video film about a new teacher at a troubled inner city school, where the students are all involved in gangs, drugs, and violence.
 It was directed by stunt expert Spiro Razatos, and stars Sasha Mitchell as renegade teacher John Bolen.

-The movie is the third in series that began with Class of 1984 and continued with Class of 1999.
+The film is the third in series that began with Class of 1984 and continued with Class of 1999.
 The plots of the three films are only loosely related to each other; Class of 1999 II does contain some flashback sequences that use footage from Class of 1999.
-"Monroeville" is a George Romero tribute, it being the shopping mall that Dawn Of The Dead (1978) was filmed in Monroeville, Pennsylvania.

 Plot

 John Bolen is the new substitute teacher at a high school in Bend, Oregon.
 After seeing punks ditching class, he confronts them.
 When the lead punk pulls a knife, John uses martial arts to dispatch the students.
 The principal threatens to have John fired for his actions that morning, but John kills him by breaking his neck.
 Meanwhile, the punks wait in their car until school is over to confront John.
 John gets the upper hand by chaining the doors so they cannot escape and throws a grenade in the car, causing it to explode.
 Afterwards, John is in his car, eating his dinner, when he sees an advertisement for a military museum in Monroeville, California.
 In Monroeville, teacher Jenna McKenzie is getting heat from the school administration because she witnessed gang leader Sanders pull a gun on a student.
 Sanders repeatedly harasses Jenna into not testifying against him in court.
 However, Jenna's boyfriend, Emmett Grazer, tends to be there to chase Sanders away, much to the chagrin of Jenna, who feels she does not need constant protection.

 Arriving to teach his class, John finds trouble in the form of rebel student Tiller.
 When a fellow student drops a book, John hits the floor and begins to hear gunfire in his head.
 He finds the book to be Tiller's and sends him to the principal's office.
 Tiller goes to the roof of the school to take a hit of the drug "edge".
 John shows up and throws Tiller off the roof.
 Tiller attempts to hang onto the flagpole, but his hands slip, and he dies.
 The next day, Jenna goes out for a jog.
 Sanders and some of his goons then begin to again harass her.
 When Sanders leaves his boys to attack Jenna, John shows up and saves her.
 While taking Jenna's report, sheriff Tom Yost notices John sporting a tattoo for Special Forces.
 When Tom asks John about a military background, John walks away.